Our very first Primary RE Conference will be held on Monday 2nd October 2017. 10.00-15.30

 The delivery of high quality Religious Education in our schools remains a central aim for the Diocese.
 A further aim is that standards of achievement in RE and the quality of teaching will continue to rise.

 VA and Good Shepherd Trust Academy schools should be using the Diocesan Guidelines for RE.
-The Diocesan RE Guidelines, produced in 2003, currently in the process of review, are designed to give support to ensure that RE remains a prominent and well-taught subject in spite of the increased demands on the primary curriculum.
-The intention is that new RE Guidelines will be un use in schools from September 2015.
-The materials can be found in the New Guidelines section of this website.
+The Diocesan RE Guidelines, produced in 2015 are designed to give support to ensure that RE remains a prominent and well-taught subject in spite of the increased demands on the primary curriculum.
+The materials can be found in the Diocesan Guidelines section of this website.

 VC and affiliated schools should be using their locally agreed syllabus for RE.